The Love — And Strategy — Behind Couple Style

 Advertisement

 Vizueta-Hoskins agrees.
 She says the transition, just like her whirlwind romance, happened quickly.
-Over time, the two started wearing similar color palettes and would unconsciously dress themselves in different iterations of the same outfit.
-A few years ago, when the two attended ComplexCon in tan-colored outfits, Vizueta-Hoskins says people would not stop saying they were “#CoupleGoals.”
-In the Instagram age, this could mean not only intimate synchronization, but digital success.
+Over time, the two started wearing similar colour palettes and would unconsciously dress in different iterations of the same outfit.
+A few years ago, when the two attended ComplexCon in tan-coloured outfits, Vizueta-Hoskins says people would not stop saying they were “#CoupleGoals.”
+In the Instagram age, this could mean not only intimate synchronisation but digital success.